 The percentage of individuals who have experienced ACEs like Mason from the movie Boyhood (I’ll tell you about his story below) is shocking.

 So is the link between adverse childhood experiences and chronic illness, which I’ll describe after Mason’s story.

 You can listen to Dr. Felitti’s description of the questions in this 10 minute video below and the degree of compassion he expresses about what the research has shown us.

 What are Adverse Childhood Experiences?

 Dr. Vincent Felitti, chief of the Department of Preventive Medicine at Kaiser Permanente, first came upon the link between adverse childhood experiences and chronic illness as well as other forms of reduced health in adults by accident.
-In the 1980s he was trying to understand the 50% drop out rate in his weight loss clinic and decided to interview people to learn why.
-After weeks of interviews with people who had left the program he misspoke one day and was completely surprised by the answer given by the woman he was interviewing (16)Huff Post series, Part One:
+In the 1980s he was trying to understand the 50% dropout rate in his weight loss clinic and decided to interview people to learn why.
+After weeks of interviews with people who had left the program he misspoke one day.
+He was completely surprised by the answer (Huff Post series, Part One):

 “Instead of asking, “How old were you when you were first sexually active,” I asked, “How much did you weigh when you were first sexually active?’
 The patient, a woman, answered, ‘Forty pounds.'”
 He didn’t understand what he was hearing.
 He misspoke the question again.
 She gave the same answer, burst into tears and added, “It was when I was four years old, with my father.”

 Felitti and his colleagues discovered that more than 50% of the people who were struggling with being overweight had a history of sexual abuse, molestation and / or rape in childhood.
 They were greatly disturbed by these overwhelmingly common findings and the fact that no one in the medical community knew about it – or believed them when they presented their research.